dhc-barnard/tutorials/StoryMapJS.md

 Planning Your StoryMap
 ----------------------

-It is often helpful to outline your StoryMap content *before *going into tool and actually making your map.
+It is often helpful to outline your StoryMap content *before* going into the tool and actually making your map.
 This helps ensure you have a strong, location-based story to tell - that won't get lost in the technical weeds when you start making your map.

 ### Step 1